 Yes, NUMATS offers need-based financial aid only for applicants who qualify for other federally subsidized programs (such as the National School Lunch Program).
 Financial aid can be requested when you register for NUMATS online.

 To apply for financial aid, you must submit a letter stating you meet the financial aid eligibility criteria.
 The letter must be written on school letterhead and signed by a school official.
 Here is an example of a financial aid eligibility letter.
-Submit the letter to NUMATS by your chosen test's registration deadline.
-Fax to 847-467-4283, email firstname.lastname@example.org, or mail to NUMATS Financial Aid, 617 Dartmouth Pl, Evanston, IL 60208.
+Submit the letter to NUMATS by your chosen test's registration deadline via email at email@example.com.

 Tips on How to Get a High Score

-If you’re hoping to do well in the NUMATS program, you’ll want to do a lot of EXPLORE, SAT, or ACT prep.
-We’ve got great resources to help you prepare for the SAT and the ACT.
-You should check out online resources for EXPLORE preparation or consider buying an EXPLORE prep book.
+If you're hoping to do well in the NUMATS program, you'll want to do a lot of PSAT, SAT, or ACT prep.
+We've got great resources to help you prepare for the SAT and the ACT.
+You should check out our online prep course for PSAT preparation or consider taking some PSAT practice tests.

 Learn about other pre-college programs such as the Emory Pre-College Program.